 For VMware Workstation Pro, this is version 16.

-Download "VMware vCenter Converter Standalone" for free from the official VMware website and install it on the computer where Hyper-V is present.
+Download "VMware vCenter Converter Standalone" for free and install it on the computer where Hyper-V is present.

 When installing it, select "Local installation".